lucydojo/instagram-carousel/agent-os/product/mission.md

 # Product Mission

 ## Pitch
-Instagram Carousel Maker is an AI-powered content creation platform that helps AI/automation agency teams create stunning Instagram carousel posts by generating complete multi-slide carousels (images + copy) from a simple prompt and reference style, with natural language editing and direct Instagram publishing - eliminating hours of manual design work.
+Dojogram is an AI-powered carousel design studio that helps AI/automation teams create stunning Instagram carousel posts by generating complete multi-slide carousels (images + copy) from a prompt, optional reference style, and structured “optimization options”, with a canvas-like editor for iterative refinement — reducing hours of manual work to minutes.

 ## Users